Peruvian Pisco: Background

 In Southern Quechua language, spoken largely on the Peru previous to the arrival of the Spanish, the term pisqu (pronounced [pis.qu], also found in the chronicles as pisku, phishgo or pichiu) designates small birds.
 It is part of the name of the toponymy of various regions of the country, both via Southern Quechua as through other varieties of Quechua, which is often found in the form pishqu and the like.

 The Peruvian coast has been characterized for hosting huge populations of birds that feed on the abundant fish, especially in the "Sur Chico".
 In this area are found corresponding valleys of Pisco, Ica and Grande rivers.

 In the valley of Pisco lived a group of people more than two thousand years ago, known for its pottery and, at the time of the Inca Empire, was characterized by its remarkable products potters, called piskos.

 Since that time, one of these pottery products were vessels or amphoras, which were used to store beverages of all kinds, including alcoholics.
 These vessels were called piskos.

 Thus, the first grape aguardiente that was produced in Peru was stored in piskos and, over time, this beverage acquired the name of its container.

-Peruvian pisco production

-Making
+Production

 The elaboration of Peruvian pisco is most dominated by medium-range industry, usually handicraft.
 This one takes care of the old manufacturing processes and quality, and often does not respond to strictly commercial purposes but a kind of generational pride of Peru.
 It is a producto bandera del Perú.